kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 1. Line Length

+* MUST NOT be hard limited
-The soft limit on line length MUST be 120 characters; automated style checkers MAY warn but MUST NOT error at the soft limit.
+* The soft limit MUST be 120 characters
+	* i.e. Automated style checkers SHOULD warn but MUST NOT error

 &#9650; [Formatting](#5-formatting)

 ### 2. Line Indentation

-The line indentation MUST be accomplished by using `TAB` characters only.
+* MUST be accomplished using tabs
+	* i.e. Space characters are not allowed for indentation

 &#9650; [Formatting](#5-formatting)